tc39/notes/es6/2013-09/sept-18.md

 ```

-ARB: Preferably should be const bindings _in that scope_ (not the funciton body)
+ARB: Preferably should be const bindings _in that scope_ (not the function body)

 AWB: (describes the TDZ)